what is Paresthesia – Sign, Symptoms, Causes and Treatment

 Otherwise called the Gullain-Barre-Strohl syndrome, the Guillain-Barre syndrome is a rare disorder where the immune system of the body attacks the nerves.
 A tingling sensation in the extremities and weakness are among the first symptoms of the disorder.
 It is then triggered by an infection.

 Autoimmune diseases may occur due to an abnormal response of the body against other substances and tissues that are already in the body.
 Basically, the immune system protects us from infections and diseases.
-However, if you have an autoimmune diseases, your immune system will attack the healthy cells present in the body by mistake.
+However, if you have autoimmune diseases, your immune system will attack the healthy cells present in the body by mistake.
 To stabilize the body, immunosuppressive medicines are prescribed.
 Among these are non-steroid drugs like cyclophosphamide, tacrolimus, sirolimus, as well as corticosteroids.

 Lupus is a chronic inflammatory disease, which occurs when the immune system of the body attacks the organs and tissues.
 Although this may take various forms, the systematic lupus erythematosus is the most common type, which is known to harm the internal organs of the body, such as lungs, liver, kidneys, and heart.
-Lupus is often characterized by heat, loss of function and pain outside or inside of the body, swelling, and redness.
+Lupus is often characterised by heat, loss of function and pain outside or inside of the body, swelling, and redness.